To see and learn more about this book, please read this interview on Jama Kim Rattigan's delightful and delicious blog, Alphabet Soup!

 A San Francisco Story

 When Shirley bakes herself a gingerbread treat to bring to school, the last things she expects is for him to leap out of her lunchbox and begin gobbling everything in sight.
-A wild chase ensues -- on foor and by cable car-- through iconic San Francisco neighborhoods.
+A wild chase ensues -- on foot and by cable car-- through iconic San Francisco neighborhoods.
 When the gingerbread boy says "And if you try to make me stop, I'll swallow the sun like a butterscotch drop!"
 Shirley realizes she must rein him in -- not by eating him, but by giving him the affection he craves even more than food.

 "The images lend themselves to dreamy immersion into detail and a rainbow of colorful splendor.
 Children familiar with the original “Gingerbread Man” tale should enjoy the happy re-envisioned conclusion of friendship and baked treats.
-While this picture book may seem to be just another addition to a San Francisco gift shop, the splendid illustrations, cultural diversity, and lyrical rhymes give it a wider audience. -- School Library Journal
+While this picture book may seem to be just another addition to a San Francisco gift shop, the splendid illustrations, cultural diversity, and lyrical rhymes give it a wider audience.

 "Each spread radiates vibrant, multicultural life, and they are filled with curves, swivels, and diagonal lines to echo the gingerbread boy's riotous behavior.
 A playful retelling of a classic folk tale, winningly illustrated. "

+"In Elisa Kleven's retelling, the self-centered cookie is redeemed thanks to the faith and generosity of his friend Shirley.
 Kleven's richly colored pages -- a blend of watercolor, ink, pencil, and collage -- overflow with detail, rewarding repeat readers.
 And the themes of forgiveness and kindness make it a terrific conversation-starter with young kids.

 --Ginny Golden, senior community library manager, Contra Costa County Libraries

 "A fun and different spin on the old classic, The Horribly Hungry Gingerbread Boy: A San Francisco Story, is a delight.
 Told with heart and creativity, this...is a great story about love, friendship, and adventure.
 So delightful.”